Brain Tumor Types: An In-Depth Look at Benign and Malignant Varieties

 Characteristics: Highly malignant and common in children.

 Treatment: Surgery followed by radiation and chemotherapy.
+Cases often involve personalized treatment plans tailored to tumor behavior and patient response.

 Metastatic Brain Tumors